techiescamp/cka-certification-guide/README.md

 The exam will be on Kubernetes version 1.31.
 Once the certificate is earned, the CKA certification remains valid for 2 years.
 The cost to take the exam is $395 USD.

->**Important Note:** The CKA exam is updating after January 15, 2025, with new topics and a focus on real-world Kubernetes skills like Gateway API, Helm, Kustomize, CRDs & Operators.
+>**Important Note:** The CKA exam is updating after February 10th, 2025, with new topics and a focus on real-world Kubernetes skills like Gateway API, Helm, Kustomize, CRDs & Operators.
 This guide is based on the new CKA syllabus.
 You can read more about the exam changes here [CKA Exam Changes](https://blog.techiescamp.com/cka-exam-updates/)

 ## CKA Exam Coupon (50% OFF Cyber Monday Discount)